Alexander-Krause/explorviz-backend-shared/README.md

 ```

 ### Local Development
-If you want to locally develop against this repository, therefore do not wait for Jitpack all the time, see the `settings.gradle` file of the `explorviz-backend` root project.
+If you want to locally develop against this repository, therefore do not wait for Jitpack all the time, see the `gradle.properties` file of the `explorviz-backend` root project.

+### Tag latest state
+To tag the latest state of the master branch execute the following procedure:

+1. Checkout master and merge necessary branches (e.g. of pull requests)
+2. `git tag -a v1.X.Y -m "shared source files for ExplorViz version 1.X.Y"` where `X` and `Y` are the values for the last tag incremented by one.
+Most of the time, you only need to increment the patch version `Y` and not the minor version `X`.
+3. `git push origin master --tags`
+4. If required: Update the tag version in related projects, e.g. `explorviz-backend`.